deliveroo/deliveroo.engineering/services.md

 knowledge of any service's API they consume.
 This can be achieved through good use of hypermedia links.

-For instance, imagining a resource (API term for domain concept) names `bookings` that references a resource named `property`, you'd want this type of
+For instance, imagining a resource (API term for domain concept) named `bookings` that references a resource named `property`, you'd want this type of
 API: